fabricio-p/c-vector/README.md

 ## Struct mode
 This mode is the default.
 In this mode, a struct is used to store the data.
 This mode can be more flexible and the struct allows a more general purpose usage.
 It is also good if you want to print the items of the vector.
 All the functions take the pointer of the `cvector_t` struct.
 It's a pointer to prevent memory copying.

 ### Functions and structs

 #### cvector\_t: struct
-A general purpose struct containing the metadata of the vector.
+A struct representing the vector and holding it's metadata.
  - `int item_size`: The size of the array's item.
 Used for indexing. **DO NOT** modify.
  - `int cap`: The capacity of the array. **DO NOT** modify.
  - `int len`: The number of items the array has. **DO NOT** modify.